-Word of mouth - Digital and physical marketing, by and large, is a passive form of marketing.
+Word of mouth - Digital and physical marketing, by and large, are passive forms of marketing.
 You put your product out there and wait for a response.
 The most successful marketing efforts typically come from combining passive forms with word of mouth, or relationship based marketing.
+This is particularly true for commercial leasing.
 This can be extremely active and time consuming, but the payoff can be huge.
 Word of mouth marketing includes knocking on doors and making phone calls to business owners and their representatives who might be good candidates for your space.
 This approach also enables you to get feedback from others in the market about what tenants are seeking, strengths and limitations with your property, and general market information.

 As with other steps in the development process, you may choose to find a tenant on your own, or you may seek assistance from a real estate leasing agent.
 Sometimes, especially with smaller developments, the cost of paying a real estate agent may feel like a significant financial burden.
 However, if having a strong broker enables you to fill your space sooner and negotiate better terms, it can be worth the cost.
 A good leasing agent will have a strong network of tenant representatives and prospective tenants and should actively promote your property.
 She should know what is happening in the market on both the landlord and tenant side and may also have access to various digital listing services that you may not.
+For residential leasing, the lease-up is handled by the property owner or the property manager, if the owner is outsourcing property management.
+You can also hire a company specifically to only do the marketing and initial property lease-up.